Rolyyy/Travelling-Salesman-Person/README.md

 # Travelling-Salesman-Person
-A program which uses Simulated Annealing in order to solve the TSP !
+A program which uses Simulated Annealing in order to solve the TSP.
 Beginning of the Source code has intructions on how to run the program !

 TSP asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"